-- Save settings to file This will save settings for reference or for later use. - ≺ Share settings file This allows you to share the settings file via email, message, airdrop and so on.
+- Save settings to file This will save settings for reference or for later use. - Load settings from file This will load earlier saved settings. - ≺ Share settings file This allows you to share the settings file via email, message, airdrop and so on.
 The available sharing options depend on the platform used.